 This course goes far beyond basic computer skills as there is so much more to the subject than candidates may have either encountered or imagined.
 Those who might amaze their friends with seemingly nifty programming have never had to grapple with the ideas of how data might be usefully organized for timely processing.

 The skills and confidence that will be developed while studying Computer Science are of significant benefit to whatever a young person may choose to do later, either at university or in the world of work.

-An Eltham College pupil with absolutely no previous ICT, let alone Computing, experience managed, through her intellect and hard work to gain the top A level mark in the whole country.
+An Eltham College student with absolutely no previous ICT, let alone Computing, experience managed, through her intellect and hard work to gain the top A level mark in the whole country.

 While many subjects are, or will be moving to terminal exams only, the CIE board that we use is, and will remain, completely modular.

-Programming skills are tested by the pupils preparing solutions to problems published by the exam board a few months in advance of the paper being taken.
+Programming skills are tested by the students preparing solutions to problems published by the exam board a few months in advance of the paper being taken.

 While watching computers in action is not a particularly illuminating activity, a visit to the new museum at Bletchley Park can put technological and computational developments into a worthwhile perspective.

-Experts, including past pupils, can offer interesting talks on particular aspects of the subject.
+Experts, including past students, also offer interesting talks on particular aspects of the subject.